• Skip to primary navigation

 Ingredients for Blackstone Pork Chops

-• Butter – Use salted or unsalted butter to grease the Blackstone griddle.
+• Butter – Use salted or unsalted butter to prepare the Blackstone griddle.
 This will help keep the pork chops from sticking and help them cook perfectly and evenly.
 You can use avocado oil, olive oil, or vegetable oil if you prefer.

 • Pork chops – I recommend using high quality boneless pork chops so that the cooked pork chops have the best texture and flavor.
 You can use bone-in pork chops if you prefer, just know that the cook time may change a bit.